 It has been nearly 2 years since Microsoft released Windows Server 2019.
 After it was made available to Windows Insiders for Servers, it was made available to the public in October 2018.

-Windows Server 2019 comes with support for hybrid capabilities to manage local and Azure resources, as well as other advanced features that make it superior to the Windows Server 2016.
+Windows Server 2019 comes with support for hybrid capabilities to manage local and Azure resources, as well as other advanced features that make it superior to Windows Server 2016.

 This article discusses the salient features of Windows Server 2019 and provides links from where they might download it.